-Prognosis depends on the stage, histology, and biologic (eg, histologic, cytogenetic, molecular) parameters of the tumor and patient age, but generally
+Prognosis depends on the stage, on the histologic, cytogenetic, and molecular parameters of the tumor, and on patient age but generally

-Age > 3 yr: Likelihood of 5-yr disease-free survival is 50 to 60% if the tumor is high risk and 80% if the tumor is average risk.
+Age > 3 years: Likelihood of 5-year disease-free survival is 50 to 60% if the tumor is high risk and 80% if the tumor is average risk.

 Age ≤ 3 years: Prognosis is more problematic, in part because up to 40% of children have disseminated disease at diagnosis.
 Children who survive are at risk of severe long-term neurocognitive deficits (eg, in memory, verbal learning, and executive function).